This zoo didn't just get a hippopotamus for Christmas — it got a baby pygmy one

 In 1953, a 10-year-old star named Gayla Peevey gave the world something to yearn for when she recorded the classic song, "I want a Hippopotamus for Christmas."

-Nearly 70 years later, a zoo in Virginia delivered a version of Peevey's wish – and not just with any ol' hippopotamus, but with a wide-eyed, shoebox-sized, baby pygmy hippopotamus.
+Nearly 70 years later, a zoo in Virginia delivered a version of Peevey's wish — and not just with any ol' hippopotamus, but with a wide-eyed, shoebox-size, baby pygmy hippopotamus.

 The Metro Richmond Zoo announced last week that parents Iris and Corwin welcomed the baby girl earlier this month.